 Functional electrical stimulation helps rebuild muscles after a meniscus rupture or surgery.

-Electrical muscle stimulation may provide important support in every phase of rehabilitation, whether it involves treating pain with TENS programs, or muscle strengthening.
-By selecting different programs, the stabilising and protective muscles on the knee joint can be stimulated to prevent muscle atrophy (muscle wasting), which is caused by immobilisation after surgery of the menisci.
+Electrical muscle stimulation may provide important support in every phase of rehabilitation, whether it involves treating pain with TENS programmes, or muscle strengthening.
+By selecting different programmes, the stabilising and protective muscles on the knee joint can be stimulated to prevent muscle atrophy (muscle wasting), which is caused by immobilisation after surgery of the menisci.

 Thorough rehabilitation is essential for the recovery of a meniscal tear.
 Physiotherapy is necessary regardless of the type or cause of the injury.
 The healing process can be even more effective when the treatment is combined with electrotherapy.